Listeria thailandensis

 Listeria thailandensis is a species of bacteria.
 It is a Gram-positive, facultatively anaerobic, non-motile, non-spore-forming bacillus.
-It is non-pathongenic and non-hemolytic.
+It is non-pathogenic and non-hemolytic.
 It was isolated from a fried chicken sample from Thailand.
 The species was first proposed in 2019, and the species name refers to the country from which it was first isolated.

-The optimum growth temperature for L. thailandensis is 30-37 °C and can grow in the 22-42 °C range.
+The optimum growth temperature for L. thailandensis is 30-37 °C; it can grow in the 22-42 °C range.